bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/basler_camera_setting.rst

 All robots have individual cameras!
 Do not switch the camera without changing the name of the calibration file and the name of the camera itself in the Pylon GUI.
-Otherwise, the robot will not connect to the camera, which is resulting in a blind robot.
+Otherwise, the robot will not connect to the camera, which results in a blind robot.

 This is implemented to fix cross over issues related to two robots being in the same network and both using their cameras over ethernet.